• Skip to primary navigation

 Who doesn’t love the taste of homemade lemon curd?
 It’s sweet, sour and tangy all at the same time.
 This homemade lemon curd recipe takes only 2 minutes to cook in the microwave and you will only need 4 ingredients – lemons (obviously), sugar, eggs and butter.

-What you will end up with is a lusciously thick spreadable lemon curd that you can use for filling or topping your favourite cake, for spreading on scones, for making jam tarts (why not try in in these jam turnovers instead of strawberry jam?) or just eating by the spoonful out of the jar because it is so delicious!
-Or why not try a spoonful over a scoop of vanilla ice cream?
+What you will end up with is a lusciously thick spreadable lemon curd that you can use for filling or topping your favourite cake, for spreading on scones, for making jam tarts (why not try it in these jam turnovers instead of strawberry jam?) or just eating by the spoonful out of the jar because it is so delicious!
+And of course, don't forget to spoon it over a scoop of vanilla ice cream for a quick and easy dessert!

 Now that I’ve got your interest ( 🙂 ) here’s a word of warning!
 If you do make this recipe, please keep to the stated ingredients.
 This recipe doesn’t take long to make at all, so if you want to make a larger batch I would suggest you make the recipe twice rather than doubling up on the ingredients.